dikioth/autoROS/README.md

 Ongoing project.
 ETA: 16 March.
 </aside>

-# ROScar
+# autoROS

 UU project for autonomous robot using EKF for positioning and PID for controlling.
+The car can be controlled trought a web App built on React.

 # Components are: